osmart-community/osmart-community.github.io/pages/osmart-workshop-3.md

 ## AGENDA

 The workshop begins at 16:00 CET.
+We will take project-specific questions immediately after each presentation and have a general discussion at the end.

 ### [SVTA](https://www.svta.org/) & [DASH-IF](https://dashif.org/)
 (10 mins per project)